Mokha: History

 Based on the Periplus of the Erythrean Sea, many believe that the important ancient emporium of Muza is located near Mokha.
 The exact location has been debated, either being present-day Mokha itself, the coastal village of Maushij or the inland settlement Mauza'.

 Prior to the arrival of the Ottomans in Yemen, in 1538, Mokha was a small fishing village.
 The Ottomans developed Mokha as a port city, being the first port north of the strait of Bab-el-Mandeb.

 Mokha reached its zenith in the first quarter of the 18th century, owing to its trade in coffee.
 English, Dutch, and French companies maintained factories at Mokha, which remained a major emporium and coffee exporting port until the early 19th century.

 The city boasted a stone wall enclosing a citadel, as well as a labyrinth of thatched huts that surrounded the wall from without.
 Of these, some four hundred accommodated Jewish households that engaged in trade.
 In the mid-1730s, the vast majority of those occupied in trade in Mokha were the Banyan merchants, who numbered as many as 3,000 to 4,000 men.
 They chiefly traded in the commodity of coffee, brought by camels to the port of Mokha from places further north and inland, primarily from Bayt al-Faqih.
 Other trading goods brought to Mokha for export included such spices and commodities as frankincense, myrrh, Dragon's blood, Socotrine aloe, cumin, and the Balm of Gilead.
 English and Scottish merchants employed with the East India Company established a trading factory at Mokha, receiving at times as many as 50 to 60 camel loads of merchandise in a single delivery.

 Passing through Mokha in 1752 and 1756, Remedius Prutky found that it boasted a "lodging-house of the Prophet Muhammad, which was like a huge tenement block laid out in many hundred separate cells where accommodation was rented to all strangers without discrimination of race or religion."
 He also found a number of European ships in the harbor: three French, four English, two Dutch, and one Portuguese.
 In the 18th century, a plague killed half of the city's population, from which time the city never really recovered.

-In August 1800 Phoenix visited.
+In August 1800 the Phoenix visited.
 William Moffat, her captain, took the opportunity to prepare a chart of the mouth of the Red Sea.

 Mokha was very dependent on imported coffee beans from present-day Ethiopia, which was exported by Somali merchants from Berbera across the Gulf of Aden.
 The Berbera merchants procured most of the coffee from the environs of Harar and shipped them off in their own vessels during the Berbera trading season.
 According to Captain Haines, who was the colonial administrator of Aden (1839–1854), Mokha historically imported up to two-thirds of their coffee from Berbera-based merchants before the coffee trade of Mokha was captured by British-controlled Aden in the 19th century.